 Currently these different components of IDSM are in several regulatory proceedings with different policy objectives and rules.
 Different methodologies for measurement and verification, and cost effectiveness are in place for each of these programs.
 However, as we analyze and incent these customer projects that present themselves through these IDSM efforts, it will be become imperative that new approaches to valuation and measurement will need to be developed.
 For example, customers would prefer that these integrated project cost effectiveness are analyzed at the project level and not as individual components.
-For example, in a joint EE/DR project, the customer would most likely be persuaded to install the integrated system if the project sponsor could do a payback analysis that identifies the consolidated savings from the project.
+For instance, in a joint EE/DR project, the customer would most likely be persuaded to install the integrated system if the project sponsor could do a payback analysis that identifies the consolidated savings from the project.
 This would require new methodologies to determine energy savings and demand reductions and cost effectiveness.
-Additionally, the EE or DR measure on a stand alone basis could present themselves as non-cost effective but when bundled together may improve its cost effectiveness.